For my entire teaching career so far, I've been a classroom-based teacher.

-There are a number of advantages of teaching in a classroom:
+There are a number of advantages of teaching in an actual classroom.

-- Provided you are competent and do your job conscientiously, you’ll have the security of knowing that you will get paid every month.
+Provided you’re competent, you’ll have the security of knowing you’ll get paid every month.

-- You’ll have access to a wide range of classroom facilities and thus will be able to utilize a wider range of teaching methods.
+You’ll have access to a wide range of classroom facilities.
+You’ll therefore be able to utilize a wider range of teaching methods.

-- You’ll have the physical space for activities like games, role-plays and debates.
-You can even take your students outside if the weather is good!
+You’ll have the physical space for activities like games, role-plays and debates.
+This is critical for foreign language learning.

-- Classroom-based teaching is more fun and you’ll do a lot more than just teach (e.g. you may be invited to judge competitions and attend concerts and plays).
+Classroom-based teaching is more fun and you’ll do a lot more than just teach, like judging competitions.

 Disadvantages of classroom teaching

-Teachers usually cannot choose when they want to work.
-Once the timetable is drawn up, it is quite difficult to change it.
+Teachers usually can’t choose when they want to work.
+Once the timetable is drawn up, it’s quite difficult to change it.